shubhammehar01/shubhammehar01/README.md

-### Hi there 👋
+Hi there 👋

-**shubhammehar01/shubhammehar01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+My Name is Shubham Mehar

-Here are some ideas to get you started:
+College - Lakshmi Narain college of Technology,Bhopal More About me-
 - 🔭 I’m currently Student
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning Backend
 - 👯 I’m looking to collaborate on Innovative Projects.
 - 💬 Ask me about any doubt
 - 📫 How to reach me: shubhammehar100@gmail.com